Signs Your Employer Is Violating Your FMLA Rights in California

 Under the FMLA you can take leave in one large sum or take “intermittent leave,” where you scale back the number of hours or days you work per week.

-While on intermittent leave, if your employer demotes you or loads you up with more work than is reasonable to accomplish within specified hours, your FMLA rights have been violated.
+While on intermittent leave, if your employer demotes you or loads you up with more work than is reasonable to accomplish within specified hours, your FMLA rights have been violated and you should contact an employment lawyer as soon as possible.

 7. Your Employer Doesn’t Reinstate You at Your Previous Level